jgyates/genmon/README.md

 Internally, the javascript, calls to the genserv.py app, which communicates with genmon.py via private socket calls.

+To execute genserv.py as a background process type:

+     sudo python genserv.py &

 The highlight colors in the web interface will change color based on the generator status (running, ready, exercise).

 # Hardware